 CAT is a versatile approach to psychological help and there are three main areas of the application of CAT in practice which is reflected in our training:

-Please scroll to bottom of this page for current training courses or click here to jump to the current courses.
+Please scroll to the end of this page for current training courses or click here to jump to the current courses.

 These are short, introductory workshops usually of one or two days in length and are intended to outline the philosophy and core concepts of CAT theory and practice for professionally qualified staff who are new to CAT.
 While certificates of attendance for CPD may be given, the courses are not assessed and do not lead to a qualification.
 Attending an introductory course is not an absolute requirement for staff wishing to apply for accredited CAT training, but they do give a good idea of what CAT and CAT training involves and applicants for accredited training should demonstrate that they have this level of understanding as preparation for further training [booking via the ACAT website].

 "Very good training, learned a lot and inspired further interest!"

 "It has been one of the best, informative, useful, understandable and enjoyable training sessions I have ever experienced"

 "The whole day - really interesting content and the presentation was excellent - very professional and maintained my interest throughout to the extent that I'm now very motivated to look further into CAT."

 ACAT can provide ‘bespoke’ introductory workshops.
 If your organisation or Trust is interested in hosting a day, please contact Alison Marfell, ACAT Administrator, email@example.com

 ACAT accredited courses can be considered in terms of two possible routes or pathways, specifically regarding whether they are likely to lead to a 'CAT career' or not.
 The CAT Therapist (career route) is for those using CAT in one-to-one therapy roles.
 The ‘non-career’ route is focused on CAT Case Management Skills, with a contextual focus and suited to generic workers or practitioners not in therapy roles.
 CAT would be used to enhance your current role.